StefanZander/lecture_notes/nzse/android/html/docs/activities.md

 An Intent can be *explicit* or *implicit*:

-* An **explicit intent** is one in which you know the target of that intent.
+* An **explicit intent** is one in which the target of an intent is known.
 That is, you already know the fully qualified class name of that specific activity.
 * An **implicit intent** is one in which you do *not* have the name of the target component, but you have a **general action** to perform.

 In NZSE and the practical sessions, you create explicit intents.